-Although differences are not statistically significant, pellet trend counts may indicate slight improvements on Gravina Island including VCUs 763 and 765, while deer pellet counts in the comparison area on Cleveland Peninsula, VCUs 716 and 719, remain low and stable (Table 1).
+Pellet trend counts indicate noticeable improvements for deer on Gravina Island including VCUs 763 and 765, while deer pellet counts in the comparison area on Cleveland Peninsula, VCUs 716 and 719, remain low with slight improvement during the 2017 counts (Table 1).
 In general, pellet count transect data are not very sensitive to smaller changes in abundance and may be confounded by variation in winter severity.
 Since 2013 winters have been relatively mild with the winter of 2015-16 being exceptionally mild.
 During winters with little snow deer likely remain spread out across the landscape, rather than concentrating in favorable wintering habitat.
 Although we believe overwinter survival has been high for 3 consecutive years and the population has grown, pellet group densities probably do not reflect that trend because deer did not concentrate in wintering habitat.